Tearth/Falcon/README.md

  * WebSocketDisconnected - triggered when client has disconnected

 **Methods:**
- * Open - starts WebSocket server with the specified port
+ * Start - starts WebSocket server with the specified port
- * Close - closes WebSocket server
+ * Stop - closes WebSocket server
  * SendData - sends specified data to the client
  * SendRawData - sends raw (without WebSocket frame) data to the client
  * DisconnectClient - removes connection with client
- * GetClientInfo - returns informations (IP, port, ...) about client
+ * GetClientInfo - returns information (IP, port, ...) about client

 Library supports only insecure ws protocol.
 Support for secure wss will be added later.